mohi-m/ISLify/README.md

 - tkinter

 ## Contributing
-Contributions to ISLify are welcome!
+Contributions to SignBridge are welcome!
 Please feel free to submit a Pull Request.